 Photo by Maya Myers Photography

-- Your decision is yours.
-Without other people’s opinions muddling your thought process, you’ll know that the gown you choose is truly your favorite.
+Without other people’s opinions muddling your thought process, you’ll know that the bridal gown you choose is truly your favorite.
 If you tend to let others influence your decisions, going shopping for a wedding dress alone may be your best bet to getting what you want.

-When you go to an appointment alone, you don’t have to try to coordinate the schedules of several loved ones – which can be especially tricky if someone plans to visit from out of town to attend a dress-shopping excursion.
+When you go to a bridal appointment alone, you don’t have to try to coordinate the schedules of several loved ones – which can be especially tricky if someone plans to visit from out of town to attend a dress-shopping excursion.
 Consider going to bridal sample sales and trunk shows too – since these appointments may go quickly, it'll be easier to not have to coordinate schedules.

 Shopping with your mom, sisters, or bridesmaids is often a great opportunity to bring everyone together for the wedding.
 If everyone is local to you, not including them in the day may hurt feelings as well.

 The salon consultant can help provide a second opinion, but brides who are less certain of their vision may prefer to have friends or family who know their style available in order to point them in the right direction.
 If you're a bride who thrives on the opinions of your closest friends or family members, going shopping alone could cause you more stress.

-While bringing nobody means you’re not excluding any individual person in the wedding dress shopping excursion, those who may have expected to help you shop could still be hurt that you chose to do it alone.
+While bringing nobody means you’re not excluding any individual person in the wedding dress shopping excursion, those who may have expected to help you shop for your bridal gown could still be hurt that you chose to do it alone.
 With Covid, this may be more understandable, but it's important to consider.

-As a compromise, one thing that can work for brides is to go to a few preliminary appointments by yourself, or even with one trusted friend, like your maid of honor.
-Then, once you have either narrowed it down or essentially decided on the dress for you, bring along the entourage for a smoother shopping experience to buy your bridal gown.
+As a compromise, one thing that can work for brides is to go to a few preliminary bridal appointments by yourself, or even with one trusted friend, like your maid of honor.
+Then, once you have either narrowed down the dress selections or essentially decided on the wedding dress that's right for you, bring along the entourage for a smoother shopping experience to purchase your bridal gown.